lapalme/pyrealb/demos/weather/README.md

 # Bulletin generation (`Bulletin.py`)

-As shown in the sample given above, a weather bulletin is composed of standardized block of information some of which are created using simple attributes  (`communication_header`,`forecast_regions` and `end_statement`), but others (`title_block` and `forecast_text`) use more complex constructions.
-All these functions return a string that can be split over many lines, if it is too long or `None` in which case it is ignored in the output.
+As shown in the sample given above, a weather bulletin comprises standardized blocks of information.
+Some of them use simple attributes (`communication_header`,`forecast_regions` and `end_statement`), while others (`title_block` and `forecast_text`) use more complex constructions.
+All these functions return a string that can span multiple lines if it exceeds a certain length, or `None` in which case the output ignores it.

 ```python
 def generate_bulletin(wInfo,lang):